pawanpaudel93/arweave-contracts-js/README.md

 ## Secrets

-If wallet Keyfiles are not present, they are auto created.
+If wallet keyfile is not present, it is auto created.

-- `.secrets/wallet_mainnet.json` - Arweave wallet keyfile for mainnet.
-- `.secrets/wallet_testnet.json` - Arweave wallet keyfile for testnet.
+- `.secrets/wallet.json` - Arweave wallet keyfile.

 ## Scripts